CrowdStrike/chronicle-intel-bridge/README.md

    ```

 ## Statement of Support

-Chronicle Intel Bridge is an open source project, not CrowdStrike product.
-As such it carries no formal support, expressed or implied.
+This project is a community-driven, open source project designed to forward CrowdStrike Falcon Intelligence Indicators to Chronicle.

+While not a formal CrowdStrike product, this project is maintained by CrowdStrike and supported in partnership with the open source developer community.

+For additional support, please see the [SUPPORT](SUPPORT.md) file.